Points to remember

 Chunky jams and chutneys

-For chunky chutneys or jams it’s a good idea to tap the jar gently on the work surface just to remove any air bubbles.
+For chunky chutneys or jams it’s a good idea to tap the jar gently on the work surface once filled, just to remove any air bubbles.

 Extend shelf life